n0vemberain/Smart_aquarium/README.md

 # Software Components

 Arduino IDE: Used for programming and uploading code to the ESP32.
-Blynk 2.0 Library: Enables cloud-based monitoring and control via the Blynk mobile app (Template ID: TMPL60viQI5st, Name: SmartAquarium, Auth Token: OB1E9ne28nzrjKS_XvwWp8hKf5JG3b8q).
+Blynk 2.0 Library: Enables cloud-based monitoring and control via the Blynk mobile app.
 ESP32Servo Library: Controls the servo motor for precise feeding actions.
 DallasTemperature and OneWire Libraries: Interface with the DS18B20 sensor for water temperature readings.
 LiquidCrystal_I2C Library: Drives the LCD for local display (address: 0x27, may require verification).